 The outputs aim to contribute to a transformed society of informed and participatory socially cohesive citizens by offering platforms for engagement and participation.
 The museum will ensure access to information and knowledge through educational interventions as well as outreach activities.
-This includes 15 presentations which will be delivered and are aimed to enhance the understanding of the museums content and objects to diverse audiences and communities through the presentation of museum related items and exhibits.
-4 outreach programmes will also be delivered in new areas to reach new audiences and raise awareness and through 5 commemorative events diverse communities will have a platform to be informed of the importance of the commemorative events which will contribute to social cohesion.
-2 skills workshops are will be held to provide and improve skills which will enable greater access to economic opportunities.
+This includes 30 presentations, 7 outreach programmes delivered in new areas to reach new audiences and raise awareness and 6 commemorative events will be held in celebration of special national days thereby also encouraging diverse communities to gain knowledge and engage in discussion which will contribute to social cohesion.
+1 holiday programme will be held to offer participants information and knowledge that address relevant social issues.
+5 skills workshops are will be held to provide and improve skills which will enable greater access to economic opportunities.
 The intended outputs will ensure access to information, active audience participation and make a contribution to socio-economic transformation, social cohesion and the building of a better South Africa for all.